 Its design is bland, with no all-screen display, notch, or anything like that.
 But it does have a large, 6-inch OLED display.
 The phone's rear camera system includes a wide-angle lens on one sensor, and it has 4K HDR video recording capabilities.

-While it may not be the most exciting phone in 2019, it still has life in its internals, so if you can find a good discount going on, it may be worth your while.
+While it may not be the most exciting phone, it still has life in its internals, so if you can find a good discount going on, it may be worth your while.

 Read our hands-on review: LG V35 ThinQ review